openshift/openshift-origin-design/designs/administrator/future-openshift/import-multiple-yaml/index.md

 The **Creating resources** page will show a table with all the resources the user is creating.
 The table will display the resource name, namespace, and creation status.
 When the resources are successfully created, they should turn into a blue link that redirects users to the resource's details page.

+Resource creation should be nearly instantaneous, so users will likely not get a chance to navigate away in the middle of the creation process.
+However, if they do, the resource creation should continue in the background.

 Because of the dry run, there typically should not be any errors on this page, and the resources should successfully create.

 ![4](img/import-successful.png)